Antisemitic incidents during the Gaza War (2008–2009): United Kingdom

 The number of antisemitic incidents during the conflict numbered approximately 225, according to the Community Security Trust.
 This represents eight times the number of incidents recorded in the same period last year.
 11 incidents involved physical violence; 13 synagogues were daubed and 20 Jewish buildings other than synagogues were also daubed.
 More than half the total have been incidents of abuse, both verbal and by email or post.
 Brondesbury Park Synagogue in Willesden was damaged after an attempted firebombing and a gang of between 15 and 20 youths rampaged in Golders Green trying to force their way into Jewish restaurants and shops, specifically focusing their abuse on the London Jewish Family Centre; a Jewish motorist was also dragged from his car and assaulted.
-Anti-Semitic graffiti with slogans including 'Kill Jews', 'Jews are scumbags' and 'Jihad 4 Israel' were also sprayed in Jewish areas across London and Manchester.
+Antisemitic graffiti with slogans including 'Kill Jews', 'Jews are scumbags' and 'Jihad 4 Israel' were also sprayed in Jewish areas across London and Manchester.
 Police stepped up security in Jewish neighborhoods, and members of the Jewish community were reported to have fled the country because of safety fears.
 High-ranking Foreign Office diplomat Rowan Laxton was arrested after allegedly launching an antisemitic tirade in a gym, while watching television reports of the Israeli attack in Gaza (when the case went to appeal, it was decided by a judge and two magistrates that Laxton had not made the comment on which the prosecution relied).
 The Metropolitan Police reported four times as many anti-Jewish incidents following the conflict as Islamophobic events.

 North America

 United States

 A Molotov cocktail was thrown at the North Side temple in Chicago.
 The glass doors at Lincolnwood Jewish Congregation were shattered by a brick, and "Free Palestine" and "Death to Israel" were spray-painted on the building.
-At a Jewish preschool in Camarillo, California, swastikas and anti-Semitic messages written in black marker on its sidewalk and walls.
+At a Jewish preschool in Camarillo, California, swastikas and antisemitic messages written in black marker on its sidewalk and walls.